TemporalStereo: Efficient Spatial-Temporal Stereo Matching Network: Introduction

-\item When multiple temporally adjacent stereo pairs are available, \net{} is the first supervised stereo network that can effortlessly cache the past context and use it to improve ongoing predictions, \eg in occluded, reflective and dynamic regions.
-The model trained in temporal mode is effective also in single-pair mode, allowing to deploy a single model in video-based applications.
+\item When multiple temporally adjacent stereo pairs are available, \net{} is the first supervised stereo network that can effortlessly cache the past context and use it to improve ongoing predictions, e.g., in occluded and reflective regions.
+The model trained in temporal mode is effective also in single-pair mode, allowing the deployment of the same model in both settings.